ilshookim/simple-electron-nodejs-flutter-web/README.md

 ### Electron App (Application Menu)

 By default, electron default menu was removed.
-If you want show the menu, You just disable this line.
+If you want to show the menu, You just disable this line.

 ```js
 Menu.setApplicationMenu(null);  // in web/index.js